Designations & Certifications

 When looking for help in finding that perfect tenant or finding that perfect rental property to call home, landlords and tenants want the service of a real estate professional who understands their needs and can guide them through the process.
-Be in-the-know with how to provide real estate services that meet the needs of this market and win future referrals.
+Be in the know of how to provide real estate services that meet the needs of this market and win future referrals.

 Provider #1, TR